We open for the 2017 season on Saturday, February 25th at 8 am. We look forward to seeing you!

 In the mid-1960s, amidst growing success and realizing the need for a better retail location, Kenneth Jr. and his brother Milton moved the sugarhouse off the mountain to scenic Route 47 in North Sunderland.

 Our family's final move came in 1994 when we were able to build a sugarhouse near our farm in Deerfield, MA.
-One hundred and fifty-eight years later, the sugaring operation continues by the fourth (Kenneth "Sandy" Williams, III) and fifth (Kenneth "Chip" Williams, IV) generations and Pam, Kelly, Casey, and Chip's wife Alissa and son Miles Williams.
+One hundred and fifty-eight years later, the sugaring operation continues by the fourth (Kenneth "Sandy" Williams, III) and fifth (Kenneth "Chip" Williams, IV) generations and Pam, Kelly, Casey, and Chip's wife Alissa and their two sons.
 Today you can visit our post and beam sugarhouse at 491 Greenfield Road, nestled at the foot of the Pocumtuck Range in Deerfield.